orientechnologies/orientdb-docs/source/Configuration.md

 ##### network.http.sessionExpireTimeout

-Timeout after which an http session is considered tp have expired (seconds).
+Timeout, after which an http session is considered to have expired (in seconds)..

 ```
 Setting name...: network.http.sessionExpireTimeout